-By Mauro Lucherini and Cintia Tellaeche, Andean Cat Alliance
+By Mauro Lucherini and Cintia Tellaeche, CLP alumni at the Andean Cat Alliance

 After several years, our programme’s outreach activities about the plight of the threatened Andean cat have managed to capture the attention of governmental agencies in Argentina, with the species being declared a Natural Monument by the Argentine Province of Jujuy in April 2022.

 The Natural Monument declaration is a significant breakthrough for Andean cat conservation in Jujuy, and in Argentina more broadly.
 In particular, it will allow us from now on to work jointly with governmental and non-governmental institutions to create a management plan for the conservation of the Andean cat in the province of Jujuy.